-Tourism Mission is your source for local events, attractions and things to do! #ExploreMission for a chance of being featured in our social media channels!
+Tourism Mission will be your number one source for local events, attractions and things to do! #ExploreMission for a chance of being featured in our social media channels!

 The District of Mission is nestled on a southern coastal mountain slope, overlooking the lush valley of the mighty Fraser River.
-Founded in 1892, Mission, BC was originally inhabited by the Stó:lō First Nations people, and today this rapidly growing and dynamic centre is home to a population of some 38,000 residents.
+Founded in 1892, Mission, BC was originally inhabited by the Stó:lō First Nations people, and today this rapidly growing and dynamic centre is home to a population closing in on 40,000 residents.

 Mission has a unique and colourful history.
 It is the site of Canada’s first train robbery, B.C.’s first rail link to the United States, one of the earliest Hydroelectric dams and Fraser River bridges, and is home to the oldest known First Nations’ archaeological site in British Columbia.
 We offer a great escape from the city...outdoor spaces galore!